-James Bloxham was an English master farmer hired by George Washington via his friend, George William Fairfax of Belvoir Plantation.
+James Bloxham was an English farmer hired by George Washington via his friend, George William Fairfax of Belvoir Plantation.
 Bloxham worked at Mount Vernon between April of 1786 through 1790.
 In addition, Bloxham's family was brought over from England in 1787 to live at Mount Vernon.

 Before arriving in America, Bloxham had worked for William Peacey of North Leach, in Gloucestershire.
 Bloxham was considered was a leading gentleman farmer in Britain, and was brought to Mount Vernon to impart those same skills.1